The CFM project and iLab

 Live Cell Imaging

 Histological Core Facility – Histo-core

 The rollout schedule is decided based on the needs of the core facilities and their complexity.
 During the implementation of each core facility, the core facility staff will be involved in the configuration and setup together with the project team and the supplier Agilent.

-You can find the project presentation, the latest status report and the project time plan in the documents section.
+You can find the project presentation, the latest status report, the project time plan and iLab manuals in the documents section.
 There is also useful information in the help pages for iLab.
 If you want more information about the CFM project or iLab, e-mail firstname.lastname@example.org.